newrelic/open-install-library/docs/recipe-spec/recipe-spec.md

 # dependencies:
 #   - infrastructure-agent-installer
 #
-# A special 'OR' variant for recipe dependencies involves the infrastructure and super agents.
-It allows the super-agent
+# A special 'OR' variant for recipe dependencies involves the infrastructure and agent controls.
+It allows the agent-control
-# to be used as an alternative recipe dependency instead of the infrastructure-agent-installer when the super-agent is a targeted install:
+# to be used as an alternative recipe dependency instead of the infrastructure-agent-installer when the agent-control is a targeted install:
 # ex:
 # dependencies:
-#   - infrastructure-agent-installer || super-agent
+#   - infrastructure-agent-installer || agent-control
 dependencies: list, optional

 # Still TBD